 If you plan to paint or finish any DIY projects in your home, go non-toxic and avoid your exposure to VOC’s by choosing an eco-friendly option.

 Materials to Avoid

-These are some of the most eco-friendly materials that you will commonly see brands marketing as “good” for the environment.
+These are some of the most eco-friendly materials that you will commonly see different brands marketing as “good” for the environment.
 Be an educated and proactive consumer.
 Always do your homework before purchasing to find out how the material or product is manufactured and what exactly is its environmental impact.
 I hope this guide has been informative and helped you make eco-friendly choices for the future and betterment of our environment.